 Jeff Ross is a partner and chair of the Executive Compensation & ERISA department at Fried Frank.
 For over 15 years, he has counseled clients on ERISA fiduciary matters and assisted clients with the executive compensation aspects of merger and acquisition transactions.
 More generally, Jeff has worked with several clients on a broad variety of employee benefits and compensation matters, including the negotiation of employment, non-competition and severance agreements, as well as equity-based compensation arrangements.
 He received his JD from New York University School of Law in 2001, where he was an Associate Casebook Editor of the law school’s Moot Court Casebook, and received his BA, cum laude, with honors in Latin Literature, from Yale University in 1998.
 He has called Tribeca home for nearly 10 years and enjoys exploring the neighborhood with his wife Solange and his three children Gabriel, Naomi and Billie.

-Evan Roth, Co-President of the Board, is a Managing Partner of BBR Partners, co-running the firm, and a Director of Portfolio and Wealth Advisory.
+Evan Roth, Co-President of the JCP Board, is a Managing Partner of BBR Partners, a multi-family office where he co-runs the firm, and is a Director of Portfolio and Wealth Advisory.
 He is a member of BBR’s Executive Committee and Investment Committee.
-He co-founded the firm in 2000 and works with clients to develop an overall financial strategy, managing their investments and executing their wealth management plans.
+He co-founded the firm in 2000.
 Evan’s focus is working with multigenerational families and individuals who have newly-created wealth to define and translate their values into a comprehensive, sophisticated investment program.
-Prior to founding BBR, Evan served as the Director of Private Accounts for Global Asset Management (GAM), where he developed and grew the firm’s U.S. high-net-worth business and developed sophisticated investment strategies for his clients.
-Prior to GAM, Evan was in Goldman Sachs’ Asset Management Division.
+Prior to founding BBR, Evan served as the Director of Private Accounts for Global Asset Management (GAM), and worked previously at Goldman Sachs & Co. in their asset management division.
 Evan graduated with a concentration in Finance from the Wharton School and holds an additional degree in International Relations from the University of Pennsylvania.
 He earned the Chartered Financial Analyst (CFA) designation and is a member of the CFA Institute.
-Evan is Treasurer a member of the Executive Committee of the Gotham chapter of the Young Presidents Organization (YPO) and is the Development Chair and a member of the Executive Committee of the Jewish Community Project (JCP) in downtown Manhattan.
-He is a Life Trustee of The Kentuckians of New York and is actively involved with the Mary Byron Foundation and Bancroft NeuroHealth.
-Evan is often quoted in publications such as The New York Times, Bloomberg, Worth Magazine and Newsweek.
-Evan is a co-host of business podcast “Breaking the Mold”, where he interviews entrepreneurs and executives who have found success through nontraditional paths.
+Evan is Treasurer and a member of the Executive Committee of the Gotham chapter of the Young Presidents Organization (YPO).
+He is a Life Trustee of The Kentuckians of New York and is actively involved with the Mary Byron Foundation.
+Evan is a co-host, along with his brother, of the business podcast “Breaking the Mold”, where he interviews entrepreneurs and executives who have found success through non-traditional paths.

 Dan Senor is an author, investor, and television commentator on global affairs.
 He is currently a senior advisor to Elliott Management, a New York-based hedge fund.
 He is also adjunct senior fellow for Middle East studies at the Council on Foreign Relations.
 Prior to re-joining the investment management business, Dan was one of the longest serving civilian officials in Iraq, where he served in 2003 and 2004 as a Senior Adviser and the Chief Spokesperson for the U.S.-led Coalition.
 For his service, he was awarded the highest civilian honor by the Pentagon.
 Dan also served as a Pentagon adviser to Central Command in Qatar.Dan completed his BA at the University of Western Ontario and the Hebrew University of Jerusalem; he completed his MBA at Harvard Business School.
 Dan is the co-author of the New York Times bestseller Start-Up Nation: The Story of Israel’s Economic Miracle.
 He writes frequently for the Wall Street Journal, and has also been published by the New York Times, Washington Post, Newsweek Magazine, and Time.